rutgerblom/SDDC.Lab/FirstPod.md

-# Deploying Your First SDDC Pod
+# Deploying your first SDDC.Lab Pod

 ## Table of Contents
 * [Configure the physical network](#Configure-your-physical-network)